Hand Washing Testing Methods for Food Safety

 There are several handwashing testing methodologies that can be used to validate the efficacy of your facility’s hand hygiene protocols.
 However, each method has its limitations and should be fully evaluated before a system of ongoing hygiene validation is written into an SOP or GMP system.

-ATP testing for hand hygiene validation
+ATP testing for food safety

-The ATP test for handwashing is a process of quickly measuring actively growing microorganisms through detection of Adenosine triphosphate, or ATP.
+The ATP test for food safety is a process of quickly measuring actively growing microorganisms through detection of Adenosine triphosphate, or ATP.
 ATP is an organic compound that provides energy to drive many processes in living cells and organisms, such as muscle contraction and chemical synthesis.
 ATP serves as a great marker for the prevalence of protein-like material on the surface of the skin (or other organic surface) —some of which could be dangerous and pathogenic.

 In ATP testing, microorganisms on the surface of the hands combine with a certain enzyme to produce light which can then be measured using a device called a Luminometer.
 The amount of light that is “read” by the device is expressed in Relative Light Units (RLU’s).
 The more microorganisms that exist on the surface of the skin, the more light that is generated and thus, the higher the RLU reading will be.
 High ATP levels indicate that more organic material—some of which may possibly be harmful -- are present.